docker/docs/ee/ucp/admin/configure/enable-saml-authentication.md

     ![Configuring IdP values for SAML in UCP](../../images/saml_settings.png)

 5. In **IdP Metadata URL** enter the URL for the identity provider's metadata.
 6. If the metadata URL is publicly certified, you can leave **Skip TLS Verification** unchecked and **Root Certificates Bundle** blank, which is the default.
-If the metadata URL is NOT certified, you must provide the certificates from the identity provider in the **Root Certificates Bundle** field whether or not you check **Skip TLS Verification**.
+Skipping TLS verification is not recommended in production environments.
+If the metadata URL cannot be certified by the default certificate authority store, you must provide the certificates from the identity provider in the **Root Certificates Bundle** field whether or not you check **Skip TLS Verification**.
-7. In **UCP Host** enter the URL that includes the IP address or domain of your UCP web interface.
-The current IP address appears by default.
+7. In **UCP Host** enter the URL that includes the IP address or domain of your UCP installation.
+The port number is optional.
+The current IP address or domain appears by default.

     ![Configuring service provider values for SAML in UCP](../../images/saml_settings_2.png)